XtressLabs/webapp-xtressials/src/content/aboutus/aboutus.md

 <grid background="gray-10">
 <column lg="8" md="5">

-<p size="xl">The foundational unit of design is the
+<p size="xl">The foundational unit of innovation is the
 team.
-Learn how we leverage diversity to strengthen our teams and deliver meaningful outcomes.</p>
+Learn how we leverage our skills to create and deliver meaningful outcomes.</p>

 <icon name="PlexArrowDown"></icon>